-Exposure to radiation fields for 1 hour a day for 1 continuous month caused rats to experience a delay or latency period before they experienced deep sleep, known as REM, which is necessary in humans for restful sleep.
+Exposure to radiation fields for one hour a day for one continuous month caused rats to experience a delay or latency period before they experienced deep sleep, known as REM sleep, which is necessary in humans for restful sleep.

 Figure 1a.
-Rats Exposed to EMF
+Rats Exposed to EMF Radiation

 Figure 1b.
-Latency Period of REM
+Latency Period of REM Sleep

 |Source: Non-thermal continuous and modulated electromagnetic radiation fields effects on sleep EEG of rats. |

-These individuals were found able to wake faster from sleep at 12 minutes verses 18 minutes.
+These individuals were found able to wake faster from sleep at 12 minutes versus 18 minutes.
 Their non-REM eye sleep movement was also measured.
-The conclusion from this experiment was that pulsed EMF might promote sleep and modify the sleep cycle.
+From this experiment, they concluded that pulsed EMF radiation might promote sleep and modify the sleep cycle.
 However, it is notable that the experiment was only in short duration and REM was not analyzed.

 More Research Is Needed

 Many challenges exist to establishing irrefutable proof that EMF causes harm, such as a lack of overwhelming data and the need to establish the precise mechanism of action not just correlation.
 Meanwhile, epidemiological studies continue to suggest that there is considerable potential for injury and affliction caused by non-ionizing radiation.

-Since the past decade, with the explosion of consumer electronic devices, a number of public health advocates have been calling for more research to be done on the effects of electromagnetic radiation exposure on living organisms.
+Just in the past decade, with the explosion of consumer electronic devices, a number of public health advocates have been calling for more research to be done on the effects of EMF radiation exposure on living organisms.